Niklas6/ML-asset-pricing/README.md

 - 1990-1999: validation period used for model and parameter selection
 - 2000-2009: first test period, covering the dot-com crash and global financial crisis
 - 2010-2019: second test period, covering the post-crisis decade
+# Prediction

-For each period we calculate the
+For each period we predict the returns and compare the R^2 to the benchmark of the risk free rate which gives the prediction performance:

 | Period   | Extra Trees model | LGBM model | RF model | Ridge model | XGB model |
 |----------| ---: | ---: | ---: | ---: | ---: |
 | 1990-1999 | 0.037 | 0.038 | 0.029 | 0.034 | 0.038 |
 | 2000-2009 | -0.015 | -0.013 | -0.022 | -0.01 | -0.01 |
 | 2010-2019 | 0.044 | 0.04 | 0.041 | 0.033 | 0.042 |

+Then

 Yearly performance is shown in the following figure: